zdravkov/kendo-docs/getting-started/web/grid/walkthrough.md

 If a scrollable Grid with a set height is initialized while inside a hidden container, the Grid will not be able to adjust its vertical layout correctly, because Javascript size calculations do not work for elements with a `display:none` style.
 The widget will appear smaller than expected.
 In such cases there are several options:

-* Grid should be initialized when it becomes visible;
+* The Grid should be initialized when its element becomes visible;
-* The Grid's layout must be adjusted manually, using code from the above example.
+* The Grid's layout must be adjusted manually, using code from the above example (no need to attach a window resize handler);
 * Instead of setting an overall height for the Grid in its configuration, you can define height for the scrollable data area only.
-In this case no height calculations will be made.
+In this case no height calculations will be made:

         #GridID .k-grid-content
         {